floatastic/yomajkel.github.io/source/_posts/2015-08-03-automating-xcode-7-ui-tests-with-charles-and-apimocker.markdown

 }
 ```

-This tells apimocker to return content of daily_forecast_london.json file for every GET request to `localhost:1337/openweathermap/data/2.5/forecast/daily`.
+This tells it to return content of daily_forecast_london.json file for every GET request to `localhost:1337/openweathermap/data/2.5/forecast/daily`.

 ###Charles setup

 We need to tell Charles to map requests going to `api.openweathermap.org` onto address configured in apimocker - `localhost:1337/openweathermap`.
-We do that in [```Tools -> Map Remote```](http://www.charlesproxy.com/documentation/tools/map-remote/) tool.
+We do that in [`Tools -> Map Remote`](http://www.charlesproxy.com/documentation/tools/map-remote/) tool.

 {% img center /images/edit_map_remote.png 'Charles Map Request config' %}